alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 The world is overheating.
 This is not opinion, this is a fact that can be measured by satellites.
-You don't even need high tech: it can be verified by anyone with
-[thermometers and old notebooks](https://en.wikipedia.org/wiki/Instrumental_temperature_record).
+You don't even need high tech: it can be verified by anyone with access to [thermometers and old notebooks](https://en.wikipedia.org/wiki/Instrumental_temperature_record).

 What can we do about it, and should we do anything?